 Can I get help from the Graduate School Writing Center in putting together my Grad Terp Exchange talk?

 Great!
 We want to create a balance of disciplines at each event, so please fill out this form to give us a sense of your talk and your availability.

 How will presenters be selected?
 (I hate rejection!)

 We hate rejection too, and the idea here is to help you develop these communications skills.
-We’ll work to accept all applicants.
-This semester (Fall 2019), we are organizing evenings around some broad themes, so we'll work to organize each night based on that theme and to get a broad range of disciplines.
-So no rejections, only good scheduling!
+We’ll work to accept all applicants!
+We like to have a range of disciplines at any event, so no rejections, only good scheduling!

 Do I really need to register to attend?

 Absolutely!
 We ask that all attendees register in advance of the event, for planning purposes and (if you are joining virtually) to get the link.
 Register for the event here.